 With a population well over 100,000, Topeka, Kansas, residents could be at an increased risk of suffering a personal injury.
 If you’ve experienced a personal injury in the Topeka area, from a traffic accident to a workplace injury, you may be wondering if there are time limits for filing a personal injury claim?

-Mike Wyatt of the Mann, Wyatt & Tanksley Personal Injury Firm in Topeka says time limits for filing a personal injury claim depend on the state.
+Mike Wyatt of the Mann Wyatt Tanksley Injury Attorneys in Topeka says time limits for filing a personal injury claim depend on the state.
 The time limit is also referred to as the statute of limitations, which is defined as a period of limitation for bringing legal action.

 It’s helpful for Topeka residents to be aware of time limits in Kansas as outlined below.
 The time “begins” at the date of injury.